aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 read.
 This chapter will add another toy example one to the literature, this time trying to keep it real in an unusual way: being able to compile itself, and not omitting the practical details of features like debug support.
+Call it Tailbiter.
 Since something has to go, we'll skip the whole topic of optimization.

 Our source language and implementation language---the language we compile from, and the one we code the compiler in---are a subset of